ink-ru/change-bg/README.md

 # change-bg
 ## linux change desktop background in terminal (CLI)

 You can use `dconf` to change background.
-Here is example of simple bash script:
+Here is listing of `change-bg` bash script:

 ```shell
 #!/bin/bash